enso-org/enso/doc/design/syntax/syntax.md

 ## Creating and Using Functions

 Functions are defined in a similar way to variables.
-The only difference is that the function name is followed by parameters seperated by spaces.
+The only difference is that the function name is followed by parameters separated by spaces.
 For example, the following code defines a function taking two values and returning their sum.

 ```haskell